T-7

 Problem 7.1: a simple model for aging

-The trap model is an abstract model for the dynamics in complex landscapes introduced in [1] .
+The trap model is an abstract model for the dynamics in complex landscapes studied in [1] .
 The configuration space is a collection of traps labeled by having random depths/energies (see sketch).
 The dynamics is a sequence of jumps between the traps: the system spends in a trap an exponentially large time with average (the probability to jump out of the trap in time is .).
 When the system exits the trap, it jumps into another one randomly chosen among the .
 The average times are distributed as

 where is a parameter.
 In this exercise, we aim at understanding the main features of this dynamics.

-Problem 7.2: from landscapes to traps
+Problem 7.2: Motivating the model: from landscapes to traps

 Check out: key concepts